M. Kontsevich's graph complexes and universal structures on graded symplectic manifolds: Stable deformations of symplectic Lie -algebroids

-The supergeometric interpretation of Courant algebroids provided by Theorem \ref{thmRoytenberg} will allow us to apply the results of Section \ref{section:Universal deformations} in order to generate new universal deformation formulas for Courant--Dorfman structures $(\mD,\brdot_E)$ on a given pseudo-Euclidean vector bundle $(E,\dldot)$.\footnote{In this sense, the procedure does not deform the {\it full} Courant algebroid structure since the bilinear form $\dldot$ remains undeformed. } As noted in Lemma \ref{lemmacoho}, the zeroth cohomology of the connected part of the full Kontsevich graph complex in $d=3$ is one dimensional and spanned by the triangle class \ie $H^{0}(\fGCconn_3)=\corps\dl L_3\dr$, \cf Figure \ref{figloop}.
-This result ensures \big(\cf Proposition \ref{propapp}\big) that there exists a {\it unique} universal deformation of Courant algebroids in the stable setting that we now explicitly characterise.
+The supergeometric interpretation of Courant algebroids provided by Theorem \ref{thmRoytenberg} will allow us to apply the results of Section \ref{section:Stable deformations} in order to generate new stable deformation formulas for Courant--Dorfman structures $(\mD,\brdot_E)$ on a given pseudo-Euclidean vector bundle $(E,\dldot)$.\footnote{In this sense, the procedure does not deform the {\it full} Courant algebroid structure since the bilinear form $\dldot$ remains undeformed. } As noted in Lemma \ref{lemmacoho}, the zeroth cohomology of the connected part of the full Kontsevich graph complex in $d=3$ is one dimensional and spanned by the triangle class \ie $H^{0}(\fGCconn_3)=\corps\dl L_3\dr$, \cf Figure \ref{figloop}.
+This result ensures \big(\cf Proposition \ref{propapp}\big) that there exists a {\it unique} stable deformation of Courant algebroids that we now explicitly characterise.